-Tom is a client of Pathway to Aus who we assisted transition from a working holiday to 457 employer sponsored visa.
-He now works an an electrician in Australia
+Tom is a client of Pathway to Aus who we assisted transition from a working holiday to 457 employer sponsored visa then finally to a Permanent Employer Nominated Visa (Subclass 186).
+He works an an electrician in Australia

 - When did you initially come out to Australia?

 I was working as an electrician in back home in England.
 I came out to Australia with my partner on the working holiday visa in 2014 and then extended on after doing regional work.

 - What was your pathway to the visa?